School Disaster Plan

 There have been School Disasters that devastated whole school districts because they don't have a plan.

-If you are a government agency or nonprofit community service: (local, state, or federal) CAN to send emergency notification broadcasts on the Emergency Email Network to citizens in your area.
+If you are a government agency or nonprofit community service: (local, state, or federal) You CAN send emergency notification broadcasts on the Emergency Email Network to citizens in your area.

 ANYONE CAN GET THESE MESSAGES